Academic Programs Catalog

 Selecting a Minor

 A minor is a secondary field of study at the undergraduate level.
 It is a coherent set of courses that provides a student with an introduction to a field of study.
-Minors are supplementary to the student’s major.
+Minors are supplementary to the student’s major and are awarded in conjunction with the primary undergraduate degree.
 Minors are not open to students who are in majors in a field of study with the same name represented by the minor, and minors may be limited to students in particular majors or colleges.
 The minimum number of credits for a minor is 15.
 The Academic Programs catalog must clearly state if some of these credits for the minor are required to be “unique.”
 “Unique” credits for a minor are defined as credits that do not count for a course taken to satisfy another university, college, or major requirement.

 Selecting an Undergraduate Certificate

 Undergraduate certificate programs are constructed in selected fields as complements to degree programs, minors, or as distinct offerings.
 The issuance of an undergraduate certificate signifies that the certificate holder has completed specified course work, co-curricular experiences, specified training or possess specified skills or competency levels.
-Five types of undergraduate certificate programs are offered at Michigan State University: Type 1 - directly related to a degree program that are transcriptable; Type 2 - distinct entities not related to a degree program or minor that are transcriptable; Type 3 - distinct entities designed for external stakeholders or guest students that are not transcriptable; and Type 4 - university-level certificate programs; and Type 5 – directly related to a degree program, exclusively reserved for the Institute of Agricultural Technology, and are transcriptable.
+Five types of undergraduate certificate programs are offered at Michigan State University: Type 1 - directly related to a degree program that is transcriptable (appearing on the transcript); Type 2 - distinct entities not related to a degree program or minor that is transcriptable; Type 3 - distinct entities designed for external stakeholders or guest students that is not transcriptable; Type 4 - university-level certificate programs; and Type 5 – directly related to a degree program, exclusively reserved for the Institute of Agricultural Technology, and is transcriptable.
 Undergraduate certificate programs that appear on the transcript have been approved via academic governance.

-The minimum number of credits for an Undergraduate Certificate is 9 with a maximum of 12.
+The minimum number of credits for an Undergraduate Certificate Type 2 is 9 with a maximum of 12.
 Visit www.reg.msu.edu/Read/UCC/ungradcert.pdf.

 Academic Standards